 Carnegie Mellon created the first quantitative finance degree in 1994.
 Today, our Master of Science in Computational Finance (MSCF) is considered by many to be the top quantitative financial engineering program of its kind.
-Structured as the joint-venture between four Carnegie Mellon colleges (the Department of Statistics & Data Science, the Heinz College of Information Systems and Public Policy, the Department of Mathematical Sciences and the Tepper School of Business.) the MSCF program offers a rigorous and cohesive set of twenty-five courses designed specifically for the needs of the quantitative finance industry.
+Structured as a joint-venture between four Carnegie Mellon colleges (the Department of Statistics & Data Science, the Heinz College of Information Systems and Public Policy, the Department of Mathematical Sciences and the Tepper School of Business), the MSCF program offers a rigorous and cohesive set of twenty-five courses designed specifically for the needs of the quantitative finance industry.